Teletubbies: Tinky Winky controversy

-Controversy arose in 1999 concerning Tinky Winky and him carrying a bag that looks much like a woman's handbag (although he was first "outed" by the academic and cultural critic Andy Medhurst in a letter of July 1997 to The Face).
+Controversy arose in 1999 concerning Tinky Winky and him carrying a bag that looks much like a woman's handbag (although he was first "outed" by the academic and cultural critic Andy Medhurst in a letter from July 1997 to The Face).
 He aroused the interest of Jerry Falwell in 1999 when Falwell alleged that the character was a "gay role model".
-Falwell issued an attack in his National Liberty Journal, citing a Washington Post "In/Out" column which stated that lesbian comedian Ellen DeGeneres was "out" as the chief national gay representative, while trendy Tinky Winky was "in".
+Falwell issued an attack in his National Liberty Journal, citing a Washington Post "In/out" column which stated that lesbian comedian Ellen DeGeneres was "out" as the chief national gay representative, while trendy Tinky Winky was "in".
 He warned parents that Tinky Winky could be a covert homosexual symbol, because "he is purple, the gay pride colour, and his antenna is shaped like a triangle: the gay pride symbol."
 The BBC made an official response, explaining that "Tinky Winky is simply a sweet, technological baby with a magic bag."
 Kenn Viselman of Itsy-Bitsy Entertainment commented, "He's not gay.
 He's not straight.
 He's just a character in a children's series."

-In May 2007, Polish Ombudsman for Children, Ewa Sowińska revisited the matter, and planned to order an investigation.
-"I noticed that he has a woman's handbag, but I didn't realise he's a boy," Sowińska said in a public statement.
+In May 2007, Polish Ombudsman for Children Ewa Sowińska revisited the matter, and planned to order an investigation.
+"I noticed that he has a woman's handbag, but I didn't realise he's a boy", Sowińska said in a public statement.
 She asked her office's psychologists to look into the allegations.
 After the research in late 2007, she stated: "The opinion of a leading sexologist, who maintains that this series has no negative effects on a child's psychology, is perfectly credible.
 As a result, I have decided that it is no longer necessary to seek the opinion of other psychologists."

 Despite the objections, the Independent on Sunday's editors included Tinky Winky as the only fictional character in the 2008 inaugural "Happy List", alongside 99 real-life adults recognised for making Britain a better and happier place.

-The Lion and the Bear controversy

-In April 1997, the episode titled "See-Saw" (season 1) aired and featured a sketch about a cut-out lion (voiced by Eric Sykes) chasing a cut-out bear (voiced by Penelope Keith).
-The sketch was criticised for its unsettling cinematography, music, and character design and was deemed inappropriate for children.
-It was subsequently banned in several countries.
-In 2000, a revised version of the sketch was aired with adjusted editing, sound design, and voice acting to improve the tone; both versions have been posted online several times.